Step 1. Set the Record List Event

-Notice also that the alert window will not appear, when you are viewing other pages such as the record details and record edit page.
+Notice also that the alert window will not appear, when viewing other pages such as the record details and record edit page.

 Step 2a.
-Retrieve the menu space element and place a button there
+Retrieve the menu space element and place the button

-We first need to determine where to place the button - kintone has a number of APIs to retrieve field elements inside a record list.
-In this case, we will use kintone.app.getHeaderMenuSpaceElement(), which will retrieve the field element inside the header of the record list.
+With a successful code that runs only when the record list page is displayed, the next step is to set a button on the record list.
+First determine where to place the button.
+Kintone has a number of APIs to retrieve field elements inside of a record list.
+This tutorial uses kintone.app.getHeaderMenuSpaceElement(), which will retrieve the field element inside the header of the record list.

-But placing the tag itself inside the innerHTML can cause bugs, so it would be better if the code is written as follows:
+Great!
+The button has now been placed on the record list field.
+However, placing the tag itself inside the innerHTML can cause bugs, so the code is better written as follows:

 To prevent this bug, add an if statement to see if the button already exists.

-The final thing to do is to be able to run a code when the button is clicked.
+The final step is to set the code to run when the button is clicked.

-When you are more familiar with the kintone API, you can place in more useful code, such as running a kintone REST API to retrieve all the record information on the page, and displaying results calculated from that data.
+Some examples of other possible operations are running a Kintone REST API to retrieve all record information on the page, and displaying results calculated from that data.

 The DOM structure may also change without any notice.

-This means that after a kintone maintenance update, there's a possibility that your code won't be able to run if you are using the getElementById() method.
-If you use the kintone.app.getHeaderMenuSpaceElement() method, you won't need to worry about the kintone updates affecting how your code works.
+This means that after a Kintone maintenance update, there's a possibility that uploaded code won't be able to run if it is using the getElementById() method.
+Using the kintone.app.getHeaderMenuSpaceElement() method is not affected by Kintone updates and users will not need to be worried about changes to DOM structure .

 We hope you found this useful - we will be bringing out more tips to code with kintone!